M-1 Visa/Status – Vocational Student

 The M-2 derivative status will be available to spouses and children of M-1 visa holders.
 As such, spouses and children may accompany M-1 visa holders into and remain in the United States.
 Children will only be eligible if they are unmarried and under the age of 21.

-- $200 to pay for the Student Exchange Visitor Information System (SEVIS) fee
+- $200 for the Student and Exchange Visitor Information System (SEVIS) fee

 What will I need to begin the process?

 If you are not currently in the United States, you will need additional application information and documents for an M visa (when filing at a Consulate Office)

 Consult with an M-1 Visa/Status Attorney in Austin